budostylz/e15/Independent-Study/README.md

 ![Laravel Mix](https://github.com/budostylz/e15/blob/master/Independent-Study/images/laravel-mix/webpack.mix.js.PNG)

+### Laravel by default maps entry and output assets.
+We'll use this mapping for our Sass file in the next steps.

 ### The cool thing about Laravel is `package.json` comes out of the box located at the root directory.
 We do not have to manually create it like standalone webpack.
 ![Laravel Mix](https://github.com/budostylz/e15/blob/master/Independent-Study/images/laravel-mix/package.json.js_dir.PNG)

-### We will need to create out `node_modules` to install our dependencies.
+### We will need to create our `node_modules` to install our dependencies.
 Run this command in your terminal.

 ```ubuntu
     npm install